 Facial Mole Removal

 Moles of the head and neck region are common among all ages with no predilection for males or females.
 There are many different methods to achieve the desired results.
-However some procedures are more envasive than others and can leave a scar.
+However, some procedures are more invasive than others and can leave a scar.

-Our office has used liquid nitrogen to freeze a mole, however with liquid nitrogen the results can be rather unsightly, being depressed and sometimes leaving white scars.
+Our office has used liquid nitrogen to freeze a mole, however, with liquid nitrogen the results can be rather unsightly, being depressed and sometimes leaving white scars.
 The other method commonly in use is to excise the mole.
-This method will leave an incision sight.
+This method will leave an incision site.
 Both of these methods don’t compare to radio-wave surgery in the results.

 If any lesion is suspicious I will automatically biopsy the lesion.